 About Japanese Curry Roux

 Nowadays, curry sauce is most commonly made from instant curry roux, which is available in block and powder forms.
 It is a staple of Japanese households and you can find Japanese curry roux at supermarkets across Japan.
+You can find them sold online.
+I used the Vermont curry mix, which has a milder taste.

 I must say the prepackage Japanese curry roux is a life safer.
 The solid roux is already made with all flavor packed inside which melts easily in hot liquid.
 You just need to cook vegetables and meat in water, after which the solid chunks of roux are added to the broth.
 You can usually find the prepackage Japanese curry roux in 3 levels of spiciness – mild, medium, and hot.
 I personally prefer the mild one because it has a sweeter flavor.